 Don’t let your blog consume your life.

 The main reason I started blogging in the first place was as an attempt to break my addiction to an MMO (massively multiplayer online game).

 On the plus side, it worked!
 On the downside, blogging shares a defining characteristic of an MMO – it has no end point.

 No matter how much you work on your to-do list, you’ll wake up tomorrow and find more things to add to it.
 The emails, comments and questions grow as your site grows and can become overwhelming to keep up with.
 As your writing and photography improve, you’ll feel the urge to continually update and improve your older blog posts.
 Your attention will be pulled in a million directions by shiny objects and the fear of missing out syndrome.
 It can feel like you’re fighting a losing battle, trying to keep up with everything that needs to be done.

 Especially if you’re a completionist like me, it’s incredibly difficult to step away from your computer and turn off your blog brain for the night, but it’s essential for your health and happiness.

 So my final bit of advice is to set blogging boundaries and stick to them.
 You don’t need to check your notifications every 5 minutes, you don’t have to document every fun activity or meal for Instagram, and very few emails are true emergencies that have to be answered that day.
 Make your blog work for you, and not the other way around. :)

 And that wraps up the third installment in my FAQS series!
-Here are the other two, if you missed them:
+Here are the other posts, if you missed them: